HagemannJ/HagemannJ.github.io/_posts/2021-10-28-tinyJAMBU.md

 sufficiently random.
 In investigating the differentials of plaintext and ciphertext produced by the algorithm, no apparent properties are exhibited which we would disadvantageous.
-Attempts at forgery were made against three separate areas: modification of the initialisation parameters, modification of the associated data and plaintext, and modification of the state for MAC generation.
+Attempts at forgery were made against three separate areas: modification of the initialisation parameters, modification of the associated data and plaintext, and modification of the state for MAC generation.
 The team then produced their own modified version of the algorithm, reducing the state size from 128-bits to 32-bits.
 Using the modified cipher the team measures the theoretical collision rate against a practical implementation.
 Results from practical experiment matches the expected theoretical probability of collisions.